tranhoangan22/linkedin-clone/README.md

 - User media files are stored in firebase/storage
 - User info and links to media data is stored in a database (firebase/firestore)
 - When user logs in, and after they create a new post, the available posts stored in database are retrieved and populated onto the UI
+- The website is deployed with Firebase hosting